 The President may, after consultation with the Council of State, communicate with the Houses of the Oireachtas by message or address on any matter of national or public importance.

 The Houses have separate constitutional identities.
 However, in recent years the setting up of a well organised system of Joint Committees (i.e Committees of both Houses sitting and voting together) has resulted in Members of both Houses having additional opportunities to participate to an even greater extent in specialised parliamentary work.

 This includes work in the areas of Foreign Affairs, European Affairs, Irish Language, State Enterprise, Women's Rights, Family Matters, Sustainable Development and Small Business and Services.

-The Ceann Comhairle of Dáil Éireann and the Cathaoirleach of Seanad Éireann are ex officio members of the Council of State which aids and counsels the President on the exercise and performance by her of certain powers and together with the Chief Justice they constitute the Commission which acts in the event of the absence or temporary or permanent incapacity of the President.
+The Ceann Comhairle of Dáil Éireann and the Cathaoirleach of Seanad Éireann are ex officio members of the Council of State which aids and counsels the President on the exercise and performance by him of certain powers and together with the Chief Justice they constitute the Commission which acts in the event of the absence or temporary or permanent incapacity of the President.

 The proceedings of the Houses and parliamentary committees are televised.
 The national broadcaster, Radio Telefís Éireann, will broadcast proceedings live on important occasions e.g. Election of the Ceann Comhairle, the Taoiseach and other members of the Government, the Budget Statements, a formal address to the Houses by the President or by visiting Heads of State/Government.

 Moreover, RTÉ will in the course of its news and political coverage of parliamentary business (including Committees) make extensive use of the televised proceedings.